 Runs the specified action for requests if the provided testing function returns true.

 Handles the specified request.
+Don't forget to await the Promise!

 (http.ClientRequest)